-It is strongly advised to submit it to Google and Bing, among others.
+It is strongly recommended to submit it to Google and Bing, in particular.

-In short, this famous XML sitemap lists all the pages of a website, their last modification date or the number of images.
-Its goal: to facilitate their indexing by search engines.
+In short, this XML sitemap lists all the pages of a website, their date of last modification or the number of images.
+Objective: facilitate their indexation by search engines.

-If you want to see what it looks like, take a look at the capture below.
-To be completely accurate, this sitemap is an index sitemap: it manages several sitemaps at the same time (videos, snippets, articles, pages etc.).
+If you want to see what it looks like, take a look at the screenshot below.
+To be precise, this sitemap is a sitemap index: it manages several sitemaps at the same time (videos, snippets, articles, pages, etc.).

 The HTML sitemap

 In the sitemap family, I present to you the brother: HTML sitemap.